 We highly value the excellent relationships we celebrate with parents at Calderwood.
-Parents are warmly welcomed in the school.
+Parents are warmly welcomed into the school.
 Calderwood Primary School has an extremely active Parent Council whose members are dedicated to working in partnership with the school to enhance the educational experiences of all children.
 The Parent Council meets on the first Thursday of every month in the school.

-As our Primary 7 children move on to secondary school, we often lose some of our Parent Council members.
+As our older children move on to secondary school, we often lose some of our Parent Council members.
 In order for the Parent Council to continue to actively support the school, we are always looking for new members.
 The Parent Council meetings are informal and very welcoming, so please come along - you are only expected to give what you can in terms of your time, help and support.

-If you would like to find out how to join, or wish to find out more about parental involvement, please contact our Parent Council chairperson Jayne Swanson.
-The Parent Council have a very active Facebook page and this is another method we use to keep the parent body involved in the life of the school.
-In addition to the monthly Parent Council Meeting, Parent Council members participate in a variety of sub-groups; fundraising, transitions, communications, garden etc. There is something for everyone and you will be made very welcome!
+If you would like to find out how to join, or wish to find out more about parental involvement, please contact our Parent Council chairperson David Bhella.
+The Parent Council have a very active Facebook page.

+In addition to the monthly Parent Council meetings, Parent Council members participate in a variety of sub-groups; fundraising, transitions, communications, garden etc. There is something for everyone and you will be made very welcome!

-4. Partnerships with the Community
+Partnerships with the Community

 Calderwood celebrates excellent relationships within the local community.
 The school works in close partnership with local business and we are hugely grateful for the ongoing support we receive.
-The school reciprocates this support, and our pupils can be found singing down in Rutherglen Library, performing at the Autumn Club in Burnside or even litter picking down in Overton Park.
+The school reciprocates this support, and our pupils can be found singing in Eastfield Lifestyles, performing at the Autumn Club in Burnside or even litter picking down in Overtoun Park.
 Local business partners and parents are often invited to visit the school and share their knowledge of the world of work with children.
 Parents and family friends often visit the school to enhance planned aspects of the children's learning.

-The children take pride in their local environment and they enjoy participating in, and supporting, the work of 'Friends of Overton Park.'
-Our Community Unity Pupil Leadership Group are looking at new and innovative ways of developing our community partnerships.
+Our children take pride in their local environment and they enjoy participating in, and supporting, the work of 'Friends of Overtoun Park.'
+Our Community Unity Pupil Leadership Group are always looking at new and innovative ways of developing our community partnerships.

 We work very closely with the Reachout Trust and Stonelaw Church.
-Ross Murray from the Reachout Trust and Therese Reid and Alistair May from Stonelaw Church can often be found visiting Calderwood.
+Ross Murray from the Reachout Trust and Therese Reid from Stonelaw Church can often be found visiting Calderwood.
 They support during assemblies, at the Scripture Union Club, and provide personal support to individual pupils and staff when required.

-Our pupils are very eager to support local charities and have eagerly fundraised for many different charities including Ronald McDonald House, Yorkhill Hospital, Yorkhill Hospital Radio (Radio Lollipop), Children 1st, Help for Heroes and many more!
+Our pupils are very eager to support local charities and have eagerly fundraised for many different charities including Ronald McDonald House, Radio Lollipop, Help for Heroes, Save the Children and many more!
 We fully support our local food bank and regularly provide generous donations during the school session.

-We also nurture partnerships further afield; e.g. supporting a team of mums who flew out to Africa to work with volunteer teachers.
-We have also hosted an education exchange visit with a French Teacher and shared resources and ideas to enhance the teaching of French at Calderwood.
-Our Pupil Leadership Group, the Globe Trotters have established a partnership with Uphapazi School in South Africa.
-The children are really eager to make a difference beyond their school and local community and have now organised for Calderwood to be a 'Toilet Twinning' school.
+We also nurture partnerships further afield; e.g. supporting a member of staff who regularly visits Uganda and raising money to support the projects she works on.
+Our children are eager to make a difference beyond their school and local community and have now organised for Calderwood to be a 'Toilet Twinning' school.

-The school also works closely with neighbouring schools and has hosted a number of events to enhance partnerships and transitions.
+Our school also works closely with neighbouring schools and has hosted a number of events to enhance partnerships and transitions.